yamagen/nihongo-no-oto/2025/2025-05-05_anotokine_en.md

 Just that, and the story begins.

 It's not a complete sentence.
-There's no subject, no verb.
-Just a simple phrase that hints at a past event, softly uttered.
-And yet, the listener understands—*“Ah, they’re about to bring up that moment.”*
+There’s no subject, no verb.
+Just a small phrase evoking a past event, quietly spoken.
+And yet, the listener understands: “They’re about to talk about that moment.”

-While working on AEAD (An expression a day), a dictionary that records spontaneous spoken expressions based on immediate grammar, I was struck again by the expressive power of such fragments.
-Even without complete syntax, words can emerge as long as there is a **shared context, emotion, and relationship**.
+When I recorded this expression in the AEAD (An expression a day) project—a dictionary focused on immediate grammar—I was once again struck by how language can rise from context, relationship, and emotion, even without fully-formed syntax.

 Consider this exchange: